CUH Logo

 Consent

 We must obtain your consent for any procedure or treatment beforehand.
-Staff will explain all the risks and benefits before they ask for your consent.
+Staff will explain all the risks and benefits before they ask for your verbal consent.
 If you are unsure about any aspect of the procedure or treatment proposed, please do not hesitate to ask them for more information.

 What is a Visual Evoked Potential (VEP)?